polterguy/phosphorusfive/plugins/p5.lambda/README.md

 If you run the above code, through the "apps/executor" in System42, you will see that it creates 4 web widgets for you.

-The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and really as you can see in the code, actually simply Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.
+The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and as you can see in its code, actually simply Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.

-The third Active Event called *[create-literal-widget]* is declared in p5.web.
+The third Active Event called *[create-literal-widget]* is declared in [p5.web](/plugins/p5.web/).

-What happens when you evaluate the above piece of Hyperlambda, is that *[eval]* is being invoked, with the root node of your above Hyperlambda as the "current instruction pointer".
+What happens when you evaluate the above piece of Hyperlambda, is that *[eval]* is being invoked, with the root node's children of your above Hyperlambda, as the "instructions" to evaluate.
+The children nodes of this root node again, are simply references to Active Events, having the same names as their node names, and are being raised sequentially in order of appearance.

 To evaluate *[eval]* directly yourself, is quite simple, and can be achieved with the following code

 ```
 _x